In America, personal loan debt has reached over $125.4 billion.

 Check Out Online Lenders

 Online lenders may also be a good place to start if you’re looking for a bad credit loan.

-There are two different kinds of online lenders: peer-to-peer lending services and marketplace lenders.
+There are three different kinds of online lenders: peer-to-peer lending services and direct lenders.

 Find a Cosigner

 You could always ask your friends and family to loan you money, but they may not be willing to do that.

 However, they could join your loan as a co-signer.

 If a bank won’t offer you a loan, you could have someone with good credit co-sign your loan, basically guaranteeing that if you don’t pay back the money, they will take that responsibility from you.

 This can be risky, but if you have someone willing to do it, it may be a good option to look into.

 If you have a bad credit score, offering collateral to secure your loan may make banks more willing to offer you a loan.